kvinthms/SoftwareSecurityDemo/README.md

 ## Credits

-This project made in conjunction with: Mustafa Mohammed, Pedro Sicilia, and Nicholas Tateo
+This project made in conjunction with: Mustafa Mohamed, Pedro Sicilia, and Nicholas Tateo